-Depending on individual circumstance and ability, it takes between eight and 10 months for each learner to complete the training programme developed by Azad Foundation.
-The first three months are a structured driving training programme; the remaining time is used to provide actual city driving practice.
+Depending on individual circumstance and ability, it takes between 8 to 10 months for each learner to complete the training program developed by the Azad Foundation.
+The first three months are a structured driving training program; the remaining time is used to provide actual city driving practice.
 Every trainee is required to log a minimum of 100 hours of training on the road.
-Driving skills, customer service, and English language training (a necessity for social mobility in the Indian context) is provided in-house by Azad's trainers and through a corporate social responsibility (CSR) collaboration with Maruti Suzuki, India's largest automobile manufacture company.
-Gender equality, legal rights, assertiveness training, and counselling services are provided by an NGO called Jagori; and self-defence skills are taught by the Women's Cell of the Delhi Police.
-The training costs about US \$85 per month.
-Since most women take between eight and 10 months to complete the programme and become skilled employable chauffeurs, the total cost of the programme varies between US\$680 and 850.
+Driving skills, customer service and English language training (a necessity for social mobility in the Indian context) is provided in-house by Azad Foundation's trainers and through a Corporate Social Responsibility (CSR) collaboration with Maruti Suzuki, India's largest automobile manufacture company.
+Gender equality, legal rights, assertiveness training and counselling services are provided by an NGO called Jagori; and self-defense skills are taught by the Women's Cell of the Delhi Police.
+The training costs about USD 85 per month.
+Since most women take between 8 to 10 months to complete the program and become skilled employable chauffeurs, the total cost of the program varies between USD 680 and 850.
 Many women are very interested in becoming professional drivers but cannot afford to give up their daily wages to join the training.
 Azad Foundation seeks out subsidies or fee waivers for such trainees through private donors and corporations.
-Additionally, it can provide trainees with a onetime interest-free subsistence loan of up to US\$200 that they can pay back upon completing the training and finding a placement.
+Additionally, it can provide trainees with a one-time interest-free subsistence loan of up to USD 200 that they can pay back upon completing the training and finding a placement.

 Influencing government policies that are often apathetic and discriminatory towards the poor in general and women in particular is an important component of the Azad Foundation's work.
-As an example, procuring a driver's licence requires a proof of residence in the name of the licensee.
-This requirement is difficult even for poor men to fulfil since they are much more likely to live in unlisted slums or other informal settlements than non-poor applicants.
+As an example, procuring a driver's license requires a proof of residence in the name of the licensee.
+This requirement is difficult even for poor men to fulfill since they are much more likely to live in unlisted slums or other informal settlements than non-poor applicants.
 It is much more difficult for women to procure a proof of residence since they are even less likely than the men in their households to have any documents such as electricity and water bills in their names.
-Completing the paperwork for something as seemingly simple as a learner's licence can be extremely challenging.
+Completing the paperwork for something as seemingly simple as a learner's license can be extremely challenging.
 The Azad Foundation works with individual women to clear such hurdles and also advocates more broadly for pro-poor and pro-women policies at various levels of government.